-At the date the plan began, the City granted monetary credits for service rendered before the plan began of a theoretical amount equal to two times what would have been contributed by the employee, with interest, prior to establishment of the plan.
-Monetary credits for service since the plan began are 100% of the base credit.
+The City grants monetary credits for service rendered of a theoretical amount equal to two times what would have been contributed by the employee, with interest.
+Monetary credits, also known as the matching ratio, are 200% of the employee's accumulated contributions and are only payable in the form of an annuity.

-Beginning in 2000, the City granted an annually repeating (automatic) basis a monetary credit referred to as an updated service credit (USC) which is a theoretical amount which takes into account salary increases or plan improvements.
+Beginning in 2001, the City granted an annually repeating (automatic) basis monetary credit referred to as an updated service credit (USC) which is a theoretical amount that takes into account salary increases or plan improvements.
 If at any time during their career an employee earns a USC, this amount remains in their account earning interest at 5% until retirement.
 At retirement, the benefit is calculated as if the sum of the employee's accumulated contributions with interest and the employer match plus employer-financed monetary credits, such as USC, with interest were used to purchase an annuity.